CRLcommunity/Code-of-Conduct/CoC.md

 4. A driver must meet the question posed in this article within 48 hours.

 ### Article 2.5 Return to track
-1. Reset to track is in all cases prohibited and will result in DSQ from the session.
+1. Reset to track is in all cases prohibited and will result in 10 second time penalty.
 2. If a driver resetted to track in casual lobbies, their will get noted.
 If it happens more often they will lose the 'Clean Driver' role.
 3. If you leave the track (all 4 wheels off track) or spin on track, it is your responsibility for a safe return to racing.
 If facing the opposite direction wait, apply the brakes to stop the car rolling, and look for a gap in traffic to spin the car around.
 If in a dangerous position on track, try to move to a safer position at the earliest opportunity that is safe for other drivers.
 4. If returning to the track, also wait for a gap in the traffic or an opportunity to join the track from the racing line at a sensible speed.